Right Heart Catheterization

-- Cardiac tamponade (fluid buildup around your heart that affects its ability to pump blood effectively)
+- Cardiac tamponade (fluid buildup around your heart that affects its ability to pump blood effectively), rarely resulting in death

 - Low blood pressure

-- Air embolism (air leaking into your heart or chest area)
+- Air embolism (air leaking into your heart or chest area), rarely resulting in death

 - Blood clots at the tip of the catheter that can block blood flow

 - Pulmonary artery rupture.
 This is damage to the main artery in your lung.
-This can result in serious bleeding, making it difficult to breathe.
+This can result in serious bleeding, making it hard to breathe.

-For some patients, having to lie still on the cardiac catheterization table for the length of the procedure may cause some discomfort or back pain.
+For some people, having to lie still on the cardiac cath table for the length of the procedure may cause some discomfort or back pain.

-How do I get ready for a right heart catheterization?
+How do I get ready for a right heart cath?

 - You will be asked to sign a consent form that gives your permission to do the test.
 Read the form carefully and ask questions if something is not clear.

-- Notify your healthcare provider if you are sensitive or allergic to any medications, latex, tape, or sleep and numbing medicine, either local and general.
+- Tell your healthcare provider if you are sensitive or allergic to any medicines, latex, tape, or sleep and numbing medicine, or local and general anesthesia.

-- Notify your healthcare provider if you have a history of bleeding disorders, or if you are taking any anticoagulant (blood-thinning) medications.
-These may includes warfarin, aspirin, or other medications that affect blood clotting.
-It may be necessary for you to stop some of these medications before the procedure.
+- Tell your healthcare provider if you have a history of bleeding disorders, or if you are taking any anticoagulant (blood-thinning) medicines.
+These may include warfarin, aspirin, or other medicines that affect blood clotting.
+You may be told to stop some of these medicines before the procedure.

-- Notify your healthcare provider if you have a pacemaker or an implantable defibrillator.
+- Tell your healthcare provider if you have a pacemaker or an implantable defibrillator.

 - If you have an artificial heart valve, your healthcare provider will decide if you should stop taking warfarin before the procedure.

-- You may be asked not to eat or drink anything after midnight, or within eight hours before the procedure.
+- You may be asked not to eat or drink anything after midnight, or within 8 hours before the procedure.

 - If the insertion site is in your groin, the area around your groin may be shaved.

-Your doctor will perform your right-heart catheterization in the cardiac catheterization lab or in a special department.
+Your doctor will do your right-heart cath in the cardiac cath lab.
 If you are critically ill, your doctor may do the procedure in the ICU.
-The procedure may also be performed on an outpatient basis, or as part of your hospital stay.
+The procedure may be done on an outpatient basis, or as part of your hospital stay.
 The procedure may vary, depending on your condition and your doctor's practices.

 - You will need to remove any jewelry or other objects that may interfere with the procedure.
 You may wear your dentures or hearing aids if you use either of these.

-- An intravenous (IV) line will be started in your hand or arm before the procedure, for injection of medication and to administer IV fluids, if needed.
+- A healthcare professional will start an intravenous (IV) line in your hand or arm before the procedure, for injection of medicine and to give IV fluids, if needed.

 - You will lie on your back on the procedure table.

-- You will be connected to an electrocardiogram (ECG) monitor.
+- A healthcare professional will connect you to an electrocardiogram (ECG) monitor.
 This machine records the electrical activity of your heart during the procedure, using small, adhesive electrodes.
-Health care providers will monitor your vital signs during the procedure.
-These are your heart rate, blood pressure, breathing rate, and oxygenation level.
+Healthcare providers will monitor your vital signs during the procedure.
+These are your heart rate, blood pressure, breathing rate, and oxygen level.